 - Show your employees that you care about them

-If you want to save money and have a happier, more productive workforce, get your employees trained in Mental Health First Aid.
-We can teach a private class at your workplace or you can register your employees on one of our public classes in Coquitlam.
+To save money and have a happier, more productive workforce, get your employees trained in Mental Health First Aid.

 Mental Health First Aid Virtual Training for Private Groups